 The overall assessment load should be commensurate with the module credit value.
 In general, one credit is worth ten hours of student work.
-So, for example a 20-credit module would be attributed 200 hours of work, split between class time, study time and assessment.
+For example, a 20-credit module would be attributed to 200 hours of work, split between class time, study time and assessment.
 How much of this time allocation is required to demonstrate achievement of the module outcomes needs to be considered in relation to this.

 Typically, coursework would require 2000 words (or equivalent) per 10 credit points.
-This might mean that in a 20-credit module that you have two assignments each of 2000 words.
-Some variations may exist in particular with PSRB guidance or national standards, such as the Nursing and Midwifery Council.
-For example, word count can vary in relation to level of study: Level 1 2000, Level 2, 2500 and level 3, 3000 are typical for 20 credits in the School of Nursing and Midwifery.
+This might mean that in a 20-credit module, you have two assignments, each of 2000 words.
+Some variations may exist, particularly with PSRB guidance or national standards, such as those of the Nursing and Midwifery Council.
+For example, word count can vary in relation to the level of study: Level 1 - 2000, Level 2 - 2500 and Level 3 - 3000 are typical for 20 credits in the School of Nursing and Midwifery.
 Where individual programmes are required to have stricter regulations by validating /accrediting bodies, these will be stated in the programme regulations and will take precedence over the Study Regulations.